 Mountain biking is a great for fitness having humerous benefits, including improving your cardiovascular system.
 It is also perfect for those returning from injury being a non-load-bearing sport.

 Mountain biking makes for an ideal family activity, with child seats and trailers enabling you to bring your family with you at virtually any age.
 It's great for couples too, and is something you can do together.

 Mountain biking builds leg strength

 Using a bike can help tone your quad, calf and glut (buttock) muscles as well as strengthen your tendons, without any load bearing.
-Even better is to combine it with a weights program in the gym.
-Just ask any of the instructors in your gym for a program to combine weights and the bike.
+Far better fun than working out on a stationary bike in the gym.

-Your heart and lungs make up your cardiovascular system and the fitter you become, the more efficiently they work.
-This means a better flow of blood through your body and a corresponding increase in the speed with which the oxygen is pumped through your system.
-Your fitness level depends on how well this process is carried out.
-It is made more effective by using equipment such as the bike, that works the heart and lungs slowly and to a pre-determined level.
-By increasing your training on the bike over time, there is an associated improvement in the performance of your cardiovascular system and therefore your fitness level.
+Your heart and lungs make up the cardiovascular system and the fitter you become, the more efficiently they work.
+This means better flow of blood through your body and an increase in oxygenation.
+Your fitness level depends on how well this process is done.
+By increasing your training on your bike over time, there is an associated improvement in the performance of your cardiovascular system and therefore fitness level.

 Take your bikes with you on holiday or hire one and you will cover far more ground than you would on foot!
-Many families now choose cycling breaks as a great way to get to know an area and have fun together.
+Many families now choose mountain biking as a great way to get to know an area and have fun together